 - Make sure that, like every adult patient, you have a documented VTE risk assessment.
 VTE is short for Venous ThromboEmbolism, a condition where a blood clot forms in a vein.
 This check uses the Infection Prevention Toolkit from the Royal College of Nursing.
 As a patient or home carer, you should be given information on continuing VTE prevention as part of your discharge plan [NICE QS3, updated March 2018].

 - Take in antibacterial wipes – most brands kill hospital bugs on tables, metal, bed frames and lockers.

 - Wash your hands regularly, and apply supplied alcohol hand gel after this – both are required .

 - Don’t fiddle with wound dressings or tubes – increases risk of bacteria getting into wounds.

 - Don’t walk around with bare feet – always wear slippers.

 - Don’t fiddle with items on you or on your drips.

 - Shower as often as you are able, never have a bath.

 - Remind staff and visitors to wash their hands thoroughly before and after coming to the ward, and then apply gel. e.g. Spirigel Complete Virucidal 85% Alcohol Hand Sanitizer Gel (buy online) – having your own supply to offer visitors makes life easier.

-- The infection ‘Clostridium difficile‘ has been flourishing in poorly cleaned hospitals, It is frequently antibiotic-resistant and causes severe diarrhoea.
-Recent research shows that giving Actimel ((from your supermarket!) twice a day to patients over 50 reduces the incidence of this [Review of 25 studies, by Dr Mary Hickson, Imperial College Healthcare NHS Trust, 2008].
+- The infection called ‘Clostridium difficile‘ has often been found in poorly cleaned hospitals, This infection is often resistant to antibiotics and can cause severe diarrhoea.
+Recent research shows that giving Actimel ((from your supermarket!) twice a day to patients over 50 reduces C. difficile diarrhoea [Review of 25 studies, by Dr Mary Hickson, Imperial College Healthcare NHS Trust, 2008].